JeroenLam/Raytraced-Animations/README.md

-# Raytraced-Animations
+# Raytraced Panoramic Animations
-A submission for the Computer Graphics course competition
+A submission for the Computer Graphics course competition.
+Our contribution creates short animated videos using raytracing.
+We hope to bring back some good memories of our Zernicke campus.
+We'd also like to the a beautiful view from a hill on the Faroe islands :) Of course, no panorama without flying raytraced geometric objects!

-The rendered videos can be found in the demo folder or under:
+The rendered videos can be found in the `demo` folder or under the following links:
 [![](http://img.youtube.com/vi/-m9zLEQgo_c/0.jpg)](http://www.youtube.com/watch?v=-m9zLEQgo_c "")
 [![](http://img.youtube.com/vi/cvG-viEHaoA/0.jpg)](http://www.youtube.com/watch?v=cvG-viEHaoA "")